 "We need a people's e-bike"

-Mr. Schneider, the market for e-bikes is growing and growing, and at the same time there are more and more providers competing with each other.
+Mr. Schneider, the market for e-bikes is growing and growing, while at the same time there are more and more providers competing with each other.
 How do you want to stand out from the competition?

-And a subscription model helps with that?
+And a subscription model will help?

 What do investors who give you money now get?

-On the one hand, we don't want to present the private investors who gave us money at the beginning of the campaign with a new set of facts.
+Firstly, we don't want to suddenly present the private investors who gave us money at the start of the campaign with a new set of facts.
 We feel that would be unfair.
-On the other hand, there are a lot of resources involved in the crowdinvesting that we organized via Seedmatch.
-By the way, our investment threshold is 100,000 euros, we are already very satisfied with the result so far.
-If we don't raise the full 750,000 euros, then we'll just need a little longer to reach one or two of our goals.
+Secondly, the crowdinvesting that we organized via Seedmatch involves a lot of resources.
+Incidentally, our investment threshold is 100,000 euros and we are very satisfied with the results so far.
+If we don't raise the full 750,000 euros, we'll just need a little longer to reach one or two of our goals.

 About the person:

-FYI: English edition available
+LinkedIn ConnectFYI: English edition available

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?